 In some applications, tabs are not desirable for the function of the part such as encoder disks, washers, and shields.
 In those cases, the parts can be etched as "drop-out" pieces.
 These components have stricter edge requirements and can be etched less consistently to guarantee dimensional tolerances.
 Generally, this is a better option if the metal is thicker than .010 inches.

-Photo tooling film is versatile as it can be easily modified if changes in design are necessary.
+Photo etching tooling film is versatile as it can be easily modified if changes in design are necessary.
 Sometimes, a customer wants several prototypes manufactured.
 If all parts require the same metal, then they can share the same tooling film to save time and money.
-Photo tooling is often created in one day and is significantly less expensive than hard tooling costs.
+Digital tooling is often created in a matter of hours and is significantly less expensive than hard tooling costs.

 Both pieces of tooling film are carefully inspected to make sure they are free of flaws before the next process as they will need to line up perfectly when they are placed on each side of the metal.

 After it is determined how many parts the metal sheet will yield, it is time to cut the selected metal.
 Each piece of metal is thoroughly cleaned and scrubbed in a machine using high water pressure and a mild soap solution to eliminate any residual oils and contaminants.
-This operation is necessary for the photoresist film to adhere correctly to the metal during the lamination and exposure photo etching processes.
+This operation is necessary for the photoresist film to adhere correctly to the metal during the lamination and exposure metal etching.

-The next step in the precision metal etching process is to laminate each sheet of metal with a photoresist film.
-The metal moves between rollers layered with a film that adheres to both sides of the sheet.
+The next step in the chemical etching metal process is to laminate each sheet of metal with a photoresist film.
+The metal sheets move between rollers and are coated with a film adhering to both sides of the sheet.
 Because the photoresist film is UV light sensitive, this process takes place in a room with a yellow light.

 The laminated sheet is sandwiched between the two pieces of tooling film which is already prepared with punched holes as a guide to ensure proper alignment.
 The operator will vacuum seal the tooling and the metal sheet together to eliminate bubbles that could affect the precision.